Peperomia caperata ‘Rosso’ is a true compact star.

-There’s no true flowers to speak of, but they will readily produce bright floral spikes in the Spring and Summer months (mine’s in lime green but they can display a variety of colours).
+There are no true flowers to speak of, but they will readily produce bright floral spikes in the Spring and Summer months (mine’s in lime green but they can display a variety of colors).

 Peperomia are famed for their easy propagation processes.

 There are very few types of plants that will readily propagate from both leaf and stem cuttings.

 - Simply take a cutting from the longest healthy stem that you can find (it’s harder to submerge short ones later).
 There’s no nodes as such, so just snip as close to the crown as you can.

 - Pop that bad boy in water and wait!